Frequently Asked Questions.... Answered!

-A: Training will occur every Saturday and Sunday afternoons at the Taiwan Center in Rosemead, between June 18 through July 31, with the exception of the weekend following the 4th of July holiday.
+A: Training will occur every Saturday and Sunday at the Taiwan Center in Rosemead, between June 16 through July 31, with the exception of the weekend following the 4th of July holiday.
 Most training sessions will be 1pm-6pm.
-The pageant dress rehearsal will be held the day before the pageant, time TBA.
+The pageant dress rehearsal will be held the day before the pageant, Friday 8/2/2019.

 Q: Can I miss training sessions?